 Setting up the Android device

-Next, enable remote debugging in Firefox for Android.
-Open the browser, open its menu, select "Settings", then "Developer tools" (on some Android devices you may need to select "More" to see the "Settings" option).
-Check the "Remote debugging" box:
+Open the browser, open its menu, select "Settings" (on some Android devices you may need to select "More" to see the "Settings" option), then this depends on your browser version: